matter-labs/zksync-web-era-docs/docs/dev/fundamentals/interacting.md

 2. Click on "Add network manually".

-3. Fill in the details about zkSync alpha mainnet or testnet network and click "Save":
+3. Fill in the details about zkSync Era alpha mainnet or testnet network and click "Save":

 **Mainnet network info**